-He did not answer, just shot her a gentle glare and left.
+He didn't answer, just shot her a gentle glare and left.

 It took about thirty seconds for her to get an invitation to dance.
 As she switched partners, enjoying the opportunity to mingle and dance, she realized she knew a good number of the people in the room.
-Many of them were men and women who had stopped into Ops during some crisis or other.
-She relaxed, enjoyed the warmth of this distant intimacy.
+Many of them were men and women who'd stopped into Ops during some crisis or other.
+She relaxed and enjoyed the warmth of this distant intimacy.

 "May I cut in?"
 Kirk asked her latest partner, a rather charming lieutenant commander.

 "Of course, sir."
-He smiled at her, let her go.
+He smiled at her then let her go.